 By Russ and Tiña De Maris

 The occasional letter brightens up our day and stimulates the “little gray cells.”
-Here we go:
+Here we go with one on holding tanks:

 Seriously, lots of RVers like having a “Mr. Clean Approved” holding tank, but there is one thing that should be considered before you stick your garden hose anywhere you wouldn’t want to stick your lips: Backflow.

-Backflow happens when a fresh water system gets “cross connected” with a source of bad water — or other contaminant.
+Backflow happens when a fresh water system gets “cross-connected” with a source of bad water or other contaminant.
 For us as RVers, it’s as simple as a garden hose, left in contact with contaminated water, hooked up to the hose bib.
-Under the right conditions, that water can come back UP the hose, into the hose bib, and into the fresh water lines of the house.
+Under the right conditions, that water can come back UP the hose, into the hose bib, and into the fresh water lines of the RV.

 What are the “right conditions” that favor backflow?
 Let’s say you’re flushing out your holding tank.
 You’ve got one of those neat “Hydro Flush” systems that let you hook a garden hose to your holding tank at the same time you’ve got a dump hose hooked up.
 In the middle of your dump and flush operation, the local fire department cruises through your neighborhood, testing fire hydrants.
 They pull the caps off a nearby hydrant, crack the valve wide open, and blast water every which way.
 Unfortunately, this happens at the same time you’re flushing your tank, and the sudden draw down in water pressure allows your black water to pulse backwards up the garden hose and right into your house.
 The same thing could happen if your private water well pump system went on the blink when you’re flushing a tank.